-Alpha Lambda Delta Honor Society (Freshman Honor Society) Encourages superior scholastic achievement among students in their first year in institutions of higher education, promotes intelligent living and a continued high standard of learning, and assists men and women in recognizing and developing meaningful goals for their roles in society.
+Alpha Lambda Delta Honor Society (Freshman Honor Society) encourages superior scholastic achievement among students in their first year in institutions of higher education, promotes intelligent living and a high standard of learning, and assists men and women in recognizing and developing meaningful goals for their roles in society.

-Morris College Chorale is composed of a select group of twenty to thirty-five voices.
+Morris College Chorale is composed of a select group of thirty to forty voices.

 Morris College Dance Team is open to students interested in demonstrating and displaying their talents and skills through dancing to enhance the educational, social, and cultural atmosphere of the campus.

 Baptist Student Union.
 Encouraging church attendance and membership, the BSU serves as a link between the student and the local church and seeks to provide Christian fellowship and wholesome fun for all students.

 Durham Ministerial Union is an organization open to all ministers.
 It is designed to develop church policy and ecumenical outlook and to promote awareness of major social and religious issues of our times.

 Women’s Senate and Men’s Senate.
 These organizations provide students with an opportunity to share in promoting a harmonious and wholesome environment in the residence halls and in developing good citizenship.